jonbrick/notion-database-sync/README.md

 ## Notes

+- **Recommended**: Use `node collect-day.js yesterday` for daily data collection
-- Each script can be run independently
+- Each script can also be run independently with CLI arguments: `node collect-github.js 15-12-24`
 - All scripts include connection testing before execution
-- Interactive prompts guide users through date selection
+- Both interactive and non-interactive modes supported
 - Timezone handling is built-in for accurate data collection
 - Deduplication is supported to avoid duplicate entries